manolovni/RiftSequence/Hardcoder/InitialCommit.md

 I dive into the unknown, my heart beating fast. <br>

 (Chorus) <br>
-This time it's it is all new, I feel it in my core, <br>
+This time it's all new, I feel it in my core, <br>
 A surge of excitement like never before. <br>
 A rock foundation, I'll build it with care, <br>
 I live in this project, together we'll dare. <br>